You are here

 - Air Power, Information Superiority & Cyber Security: analysing the role of air forces in an age of information both in terms of military advantage but also military vulnerability.
 The programme also examines the perception of air power and the relationship between air power and influence activities.

-- The Ethical and Legal Implications of Unmanned or Remotely Piloted Systems: understanding the benefits of remotely piloted systems while addressing public and political concerns about conducting operations from a distance.
+- The Ethical and Legal Implications of Unmanned or Remotely Piloted Systems, as well as highly automated Umanned Combat Air Vehicles (UCAVs): understanding the benefits of remotely piloted and autonomous systems while addressing public and political concerns about conducting operations from a distance.